Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

 If you completed your medical interpreter training program through a reputable language agency, apply there first, as you have already established a relationship with them.

 You've also hopefully demonstrated your competence by passing their training program and presenting yourself as a professional.

 Even if the company is currently not looking for interpreters in your language pair, should an opportunity arise later, they're more likely to contact you over interpreters who have taken trainings elsewhere.

 3. Network Through Your Local Medical Interpreters Association

 Getting involved with your local medical interpreters' organization is an excellent way to get references of reputable language companies from colleagues.

-I don’t think I would have found work so soon after completing my training had I not connected right away with my local interpreters' association, as it was through this avenue that I met several experienced contractors who referred me to respectable local language agencies where I ended up getting a lot of work.
+I don’t think I would have found work so soon after completing my training had I not connected right away with my local interpreters' association.
+It was through this avenue that I met several experienced contractors who referred me to respectable local language agencies where I ended up getting a lot of work.

 Meetings hosted by these organizations are also ideal places to meet owners of language companies who sometimes show up in part to recruit new contractors.
 Be prepared to hand out your business cards and hard copies of your resume!

 Most agencies prefer that you apply for work directly through their website rather than call first.
 Respect their time and apply online.

 Make sure to upload an updated resume and to include your language pair and the name of your medical interpreter training program on it, as language companies won’t look twice at your application without these basic credentials.